KIM-HANJOO/TOY-CFD-for-ground/README.md

 ### Concept

 1. mesh 12m * 12m * 12m sized ground with 2m interval
-2. center of the cubes sprung by meshing the ground (6 * 6 * 6) represents 'nodes'
+2. cubes will be made by meshing the ground (6 * 6 * 6)
+3. center of the cubes represents 'nodes'
-3. every nodes( = cubes) exchange heat with 6 face-to-face attached nodes ( = cubes)
+4. every nodes(= cubes) exchange heat with 6 face-to-face attached nodes (= cubes)